 A doctor I interviewed for this post told me of one of their worst experiences with being direct with a patient and their family about death.
 The doctor’s elderly patient was actively dying, there was nothing more to be done to prolong the patient’s life, and to try to do so would cause physical pain.
 The doctor met with the patient and the family to explain all of this, and offered to enroll the patient into hospice so they could be maintained comfortably at home until they died.

-The children of the patient argued with the doctor, they demanded more treatment to keep their loved one alive, and ended up firing the doctor and taking their loved one to the hospital.
+The children of the patient argued with the doctor.
+They demanded more treatment to keep their loved one alive.
+The children ended up firing the doctor and taking their loved one to the hospital.
 The patient spent the last few weeks of their life getting painful treatments that had no chance of working – all in an effort to appease their family.

 The doctor said it was one of the worst experiences of their career and left them feeling sad and angry for their patient – who sat silent while their children screamed and yelled at the doctor.